Orchestrator Operator

 Section titled “Requirements”- Action Agent: An

-), which is linked by default to theTask DAT
+textDATortableDATto the second input (in2), which is linked by default to theTask DATparameter.

 Input/Output